aqphungngoc/unity-firebase-app/README.md

 # Instal Package via UPM

-Add this line to UPM Window for installing invidual Plugins
+Add this line to UPM Window for installing invidual Package

 ## ExternalDependencyManager